 What is a Double Drop Trailer or Lowboy

-A double drop trailer, also known as a lowboy or a double drop lowboy, has two drops in deck height.
+A double drop trailer, also known as a lowboy trailer or a double drop lowboy trailer, has two drops in deck height.

-These trailers have a well in between the two axels that’s extremely low to the ground.
-The end of the trailer is slightly higher than the well but lower than the front, giving it two different levels.
+Lowboy trailers have a well in between the two axels that’s extremely low to the ground.
+The end of the lowboy trailer is slightly higher than the well but lower than the front, giving it two different levels.
 This allows for more flexibility when dealing with oversized loads.

 Like single drops, double drop trailers can also have goosenecks as well.
 So, when you’re talking about RGNs vs lowboys, they’re often the same thing.

-Double drop RGNs or lowboy RGNs have the advantage of a removable gooseneck, as well as a double drop deck to accommodate taller loads.
+Double drop RGNs or lowboy RGN trailers have the advantage of a removable gooseneck, as well as a double drop deck to accommodate taller loads.